vannizhang/react-d3-charts/README.md

 # React D3 Charts
-React D3 Charts is a library that offers a collection of simple and reusable D3 charts for React and TypeScript.
+React D3 Charts is a library that offers a collection of simple and reusable charts with D3, React and TypeScript.

 ## Table of Conetnt
 - [Installation](#Installation)